-    - It’s very important for nursing moms: You need even more water while nursing than you did during pregnancy, as you will lose a lot of fluids through nursing.
+- It’s very important for those who are lactating: You need even more water while breastfeeding than you did during pregnancy, as you will lose a lot of fluids through nursing.
 While dehydration won’t necessarily impact your milk supply or composition, it will affect how YOU feel — potentially leading to increased fatigue (when you’re already sleep-deprived enough!), increased hunger, headaches, or nausea.

 One Strategy to Boost Water Intake

 Pregnant and nursing moms need about 3 L of water (approximately 12 cups) per day.
 There are several ways to achieve this goal, but one strategy recommended by the osteopathic organization ELDOA (experts in joint health, postural issues, and chronic pain management), is to strive to drink 1L of water within the first 30 minutes of waking.³ It is still important to drink throughout the day, but this first push of hydration in the morning fully re-hydrates body tissues and joints after a night of sleep, regulates hunger, and boosts energy for the entire day.
 Try this for a week and note the difference in how you feel.

 It’s a common error to think that coffee, tea, and juice can substitute for water in providing adequate hydration.
 In reality, these fluids can actually have more of a dehydrating effect.
 There is no substitute for water.